 The now traditional didgeridoo set the day in motion, and then the plays took over.The Goose in the Bottle, with its one heartbreaking line spoken by the ageing woman: “so lonely”, so brilliantly acted;The Feather in the Web, about a young woman who wants to live her life her own way; andGhosting the Party, an old woman facing confinement in a nursing home, and death.
 All of the plays showed a very Australian, very clever, ability to straddle the line between tragedy and laughter, and indeed this shading from one to the other has actually been a hallmark of many of the Lysicrates plays.
 The acting was beyond extraordinary.
 We’re blown away by the talent of Australian actors.

 So 2017 turned out to be the year of the women, young, ageing and old, and whether their stories were told by male or female authors mattered not at all.

 When the time came for the enchanted procession, the air had cooled, the birds were out, and the clouds were pink.
 And this time, a special treat: The Ballad of Lysicrates, composed, and sung, by Mrs Linda Hurley, the wife of the Governor of New South Wales, David Hurley.
 Smiles all round, more dancing, and the traditional joyous atmosphere.
 A very happy day.

-Playwright: Melissa Bubnic
+2017 Winner: Melissa Bubnic